Go West, Young Mantis

 2. Derek Collins, “Mapping the Entrails: The Practice of Greek Hepatoscopy”, The American Journal of Philology, 2008.

-3. Halliday, 1913.
-By calling it a “sub-rite” he’s insinuating that animal sacrifice is the main rite with hepatoscopy being an adjunct thereto—contrary to all evidence.
+4. Ibid, 1913.
+By calling it a “sub-rite” he’s insinuating animal sacrifice is the main rite, with hepatoscopy being an adjunct thereto—contrary to all evidence.

-4. Aeschylus (?), Prometheus Bound (Προμηθευς Δεσμώτης, Promētheús Desmṓtēs), Lines 493–495, c.
-479–424 BCE.
+5. Αἰσχύλος (Aeschylus) (?), Προμηθευς Δεσμώτης (Prometheus Bound), 493–495, ca. 479–424 BCE.
 I’ve used M. L. West’s 1990 translation, finding no fault with it.
-Also this site doesn’t support all the Ancient Greek accents and breathing marks—my apologies to any readers interested in those details.
+Also, this site doesn’t support all the Ancient Greek accents and breathing marks—my apologies to any readers interested in those details.